domRiddle/ASF/IPC.md

 ### Changing default port

 The following config simply changes default ASF listening port from `1242` to `1337`.
-You can pick any port you like, but we recommend ports greater or equal to `1024`, as port `1023` and below are typically **[registered](https://en.wikipedia.org/wiki/Registered_port)**, and for example require `root` access on Linux.
+You can pick any port you like, but we recommend `1024-49151` range, as other ports are typically **[registered](https://en.wikipedia.org/wiki/Registered_port)**, and may for example require `root` access on Linux.

 ```json
 {